CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

    `find cs213` finds `CS2103`.
    _wrong or extra characters_: The following command
    `find cs22223` finds `CS2103`.
-   PowerSearch is able to match entry names as well as tags.
 3. **Smart Parsing**
    Key in the following command
    ```